-You’re done with nursing school!
-Time to don scrubs and care for others’ health.
-Your financial health will also need some attention after grad school.
+You’re done with nursing school and survived graduation!
+Time to don scrubs and care for others' health as a nurse practitioner.
+But your financial health will also need some attention after grad school.
 Nursing student loan debt can be overwhelming and raise your blood pressure.

-The good news is that you have several options for nursing loan repayment, including refinancing.
+The good news is that you have several options for nursing school loan repayment, including refinancing your student loans to a lower interest rate.
 It’s time to figure out if nursing student loan refinancing is a good choice for you.

 Before deciding what to do with your nursing student loans, you should know which ones you have.
+There's a big difference between federal loans and private loans, as each has different borrower benefits.
 There are three places to find your student loan information:

 - The National Student Loan Data System will have all of your federal student loan information.